clarencedglee/notes/js fp/practical-uses.md

 - Combine things associatively
 - Associativity enables parallelism

-Let's take something very common, arithmetic, as an example:
+Let's start with an example of a very common semigroup, adding integers:

 ```javascript
 // addition